-- an incident that has taken place at the school that is deemed serious enough to warrant an exclusion from the normal school's curriculum for a fixed period of time (Serious Incident); - not following the Ready to Learn Room rules and curriculum with staff having failed to engage the pupil, and, having exhausted all the schools resources.
+- an incident that has taken place at the school that is deemed serious enough to warrant an internal exclusion from the normal school's curriculum for a fixed period of time (a Serious Incident); - not following the Reset or Curriculum removal rules.
 Parents will receive a message or call if their child has been referred to our Re-engagement Room.
-Pupils working in the Re-engagement Room finish school at 15.50.
+Pupils working in the Re-engagement Room finish school at 15.50 and will usually attend for a period of 5 lessons.

 Staff and pupils are expected to write a detailed statement if a serious incident takes place, including who was involved in the incident, location and time, and actions of both pupils and staff.
-This will be requested when the pupils and staff are calm (back within their 'window of tolerance') and is not a punishment but a fact finding exercise.
+This will be requested when the pupils and staff are calm (back within their 'window of tolerance') and is not a punishment but a fact-finding exercise.

-If pupils are too dysregulated or choose not to behave in the Re-engagement Room then pupils may receive a fixed term exclusion as a last resort if all alternatives are exhausted (B5).
-Certain pupil with ALN (or known BESD/Trauma) will have their own plan/IPD which will list alternatives.
+If pupils choose not to behave in the Re-engagement Room then pupils may receive a fixed term exclusion as a last resort if all alternatives are exhausted (B5).
+Certain pupils with ALN (or known BESD/Trauma) will have their own plan/IDP which will list alternatives.

-Behaviour 5 - Fixed Term Exclusion
+Behaviour 5 -Fixed Term Exclusion

 Any of the below serious incidences may lead to a period in the Re-engagement Room or a fixed term exclusion dependent on circumstance.
+This list is an example and is not exhaustive.

+- 1. Failure to uphold school values

-- 1. Bullying and unkind behaviour.
+- 2. Bullying and unkind behaviour.

-- 2. Repeated non-compliance.
+- 3. Repeated non-compliance.

-- 3. Drug and alcohol related behaviour.
+- 4. Drug and alcohol related behaviour.

-- 4. Vaping.
+- 5. Vaping.

-- 5. Damage to personal or school property.
+- 6. Damage to personal or school property.

-- 6. Physical assault against an adult.
+- 7. Physical assault against an adult.

-- 7. Physical assault against a pupil.
+- 8. Physical assault against a pupil.

-- 8. Racist, homophobic or discriminatory language.
+- 9. Racist, homophobic or discriminatory language.

-- 9. Sexual misconduct.
+- 10. Sexual misconduct.

-- 10. Theft.
+- 11. Theft.

-- 11. Verbal abuse or threatening behaviour to an adult.
+- 12. Verbal abuse or threatening behaviour to an adult.

-- 12. Verbal abuse or threatening behaviour to a pupil.
+- 13. Verbal abuse or threatening behaviour to a pupil.

-- 13. Carrying an offensive weapon.
+- 14. Carrying an offensive weapon.

-- 14. Selling or gambling.

-- 15. Bringing the school into disrepute.
+- 15. Selling or gambling. - 16.
+Bringing the school into disrepute.

-- 16. Other.

 Parents will receive a phone call from the school outlining the reasons for exclusion on the day of the incident.
-This will be from the Head of Phase or next appropriate leader.
-Work should be provided to avoid any lost learning and to avoid 'falling behind' learning of others.
+This will be made by the Head of Phase or Pastoral Lead.
+Work should be provided to avoid any lost learning and to avoid 'falling behind'.
 A letter will then follow from the school that will be placed on the pupils' file.